sourcery-ai-experiments/blog.nathanv.me/content/posts/replacing-mailgun.md

 any inbound mail to my GMail account, all in the free tier.
 This allowed me to send receive email to and from the `@nathanv.me` domain, all while never actually having an actual email account for it.
-I really liked this, since it gave me vanity email address, `nathan@nathanv.me` that I could put on my resume.
+I really liked this, since it gave me the vanity email address, `nathan@nathanv.me` that I could put on my resume.
 However, just a few days ago, I received this email from Mailgun: